-Last year, we were pleased to offer the very first experimental harvest of this incredible, innovative tea from Wang Yanxin.
+In 2012, we were pleased to offer the very first experimental harvest of this incredible, innovative tea from Wang Yanxin.
 Her first experiment yielded a completely new kind of black tea that combined the best chocolatey notes of Laoshan Black with the crisp texture and honey aftertaste of Jin Jun Mei.
-This Spring, Wang Yanxin and her friends in Xinyang and Laoshan have outdone themselves with the newest harvest.
+Last Spring, Wang Yanxin and her friends in Xinyang and Laoshan outdid themselves with the newest harvest, and we’re honored and privileged to bring in Yu Lu Yan Cha for the 2014 Autumn Season.

 Wang Yanxin brewing her Yu Lu Yan Cha (no sound)